Purdue-CS193/homework-0-Dylan-Schoen/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 # **Dylan Schoen's** First CS193 Homework

+## My Favorite things about CS 193:
 - I enjoy learning about new programs
 - I'm exited to learn how Github and other programs will apply to future careers
 - I like how informed the TA's are and their ability to answer student questions
-- I enjoy the class atmosphere (Chill, compared to CS 1800)
+- I enjoy the class atmosphere (_Chill_, compared to CS 1800)

+### Markdown

+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).